 - How are you going to reach them?

-- Setting (where, when, which devices)
+- Setting (where, when, device type)

 - Roles (moderator, observer, note-taker)

-- Write a script:
+Write a usability testing script:

 Step 2: User test participants

-What makes user testing hard?
+What makes recruitment for usability testing challenging

 Finding the right person

-Step 3: Lead the test
+Step 3: Lead usability tests

 - Have a quiet room booked for the session.

-- Remind the user of the appointment.
+- Remind the user about the usability-test.

-- Print the scripts.
+- Print the usability testing scripts.

-- Welcome the user.
+- Welcome the participant.

 - Introduce yourself.